 Evaluating Grant Impacts — Grantmaking and philanthropy should not simply happen in a vacuum.
 Instead, organizations should assess and evaluate their giving, its impacts and the outcomes.
 When youth are actively involved as partners in evaluating grantmaking, communities and adults gain powerful allies and investors in today and the future.

-Things Youth Need to Change the World through Grantmaking and Philanthropy
+Tools for Youth Engagement through Grantmaking and Philanthropy

 Training — Learning what grantmaking is, how it happens, who it affects and where it has the most effect is essential to engaging youth as grantmakers.
 Training young people in the basics of philanthropy and the practice of grantmaking is a beginning; facilitating opportunities for them to critically examine their assumptions, their impacts and the effects of grantmaking can transform participants and the world.